SoftUni-Internal/interactive-content/EN/00-Basic-Syntax/01-Let-vs-Var.md

 So we put one block of code in another block of code.

+# Object Scoup

 The fourth type of scope is the **object scoup**, which is related to the **implementation of the functions**.
 We will talk about object scoup in more detail in the advanced course.

 [/slide]

 [slide]
 # Naming Variables

+When we create a variable, we use `cammelCase`, which means that the variable starts with a **lowercase letter** and each subsequent word is with a c**apital letter**.

+Names are also case sensitive.

+To be valid, the variable must start with either a **letter** or an **underscore**, but cannot begin with a number.

+`firstName, report, config, fontSize, maxSpeed`

+There are keywords in javascript that we **cannot use** for our variable names:

+`break, const, interface, typeof, true` etc.

+Naming variables is very **important** and also quite difficult.

+We need to know what the variable will be used for in the future to know how to name it.

+This rule is even more important when naming a **function** or a **class**.

+Because in the future we can add some **functionality** to the function and we have to provide this in the naming of the functions.

+This rule applies less to functions because it is **not a good practice to change** the functionality of the function.

+But this rule applies in full force to the **classes**, because a class can g**row a lot over time** and the name we have given is initially not good.
 [/slide]